 - Project documentation

 Many software development companies worldwide are fighting for the best recipe for perfect project management.
-Unfortunately, there’s no one-remedy advice that would apply to all development projects.
+Unfortunately, no one-remedy advice would apply to all development projects.

-Some newcomers think that simply by hiring a professional software engineer they can achieve great results.
+Some newcomers think they can achieve great results simply by hiring a professional software engineer.
 However, having a good tech expert isn’t enough to guarantee success.

 Of course, the successful completion of the project depends on technical expertise, but it’s just half of the deal.
-Only through effective project management, performance can become better, faster, and more efficient – what will bring brilliant results.
+Performance can become better, faster, and more efficient overall only through effective project management, which will bring brilliant results.